openstack/charm-guide/doc/source/admin/storage/swift.rst

 .. code-block:: none

-   juju add-relation swift-proxy-region1:swift-storage swift-storage-region1:swift-storage
+   juju integrate swift-proxy-region1:swift-storage swift-storage-region1:swift-storage
-   juju add-relation swift-proxy-region1:swift-storage swift-storage-region2:swift-storage
+   juju integrate swift-proxy-region1:swift-storage swift-storage-region2:swift-storage

 Add relations between swift-proxy in RegionTwo and swift-storage in both RegionOne and RegionTwo:

 .. code-block:: none

-   juju add-relation swift-proxy-region2:swift-storage swift-storage-region1:swift-storage
+   juju integrate swift-proxy-region2:swift-storage swift-storage-region1:swift-storage
-   juju add-relation swift-proxy-region2:swift-storage swift-storage-region2:swift-storage
+   juju integrate swift-proxy-region2:swift-storage swift-storage-region2:swift-storage

 Add a relation between swift-proxy in RegionOne and swift-proxy in RegionTwo:

 .. code-block:: none

-   juju add-relation swift-proxy-region1:rings-distributor swift-proxy-region2:rings-consumer
+   juju integrate swift-proxy-region1:rings-distributor swift-proxy-region2:rings-consumer

 More than one proxy can be deployed per OpenStack region, and each must have a relation to every proxy in all other OpenStack regions.
 Only one proxy can act